-- In practice depth dose curves (PDD) are more easy to measure than T values. - Consequently, a conversion from the measured PDD values to T values can be applied. - Measured PDD values P(z,s,f_R) can be renormalized to reference depth dose data,
+- In practice depth dose curves are more easy to measure than T values. - Consequently, a conversion from the measured PDD values to T values can be applied. - Measured percentage depth dose values P(z,s,f_R) can be renormalized to reference depth dose data,